Gay, bisexual and men who have sex with men are disproportionately affected by poor sexual health and high rates of infection for most STIs.

 Some of the advantages include:

-Delivered by the ROAM Outreach team, M-Test offers sexual health testing specifically for gay and bisexual men and MSM throughout the NHS Lothian area.
+M-Test is delivered by the ROAM Outreach team.
+The service offers sexual health testing specifically for gay, bisexual and all men who have sex with men throughout the NHS Lothian area.

-SX is one of five community venues for M-Test, offering a weekly drop-in service every Tuesday from 2:00-7:30pm at our Mansfield Place office.
-You can find out more here.
+SX is one of five community venues for the M-Test service, which offers a weekly drop-in service every Tuesday from 2:00pm-4:30pm and 5:00pm-7:30pm at our Mansfield Place office.
+You can find out more here

-Delivered by SX in partnership with Waverley Care, CheckPoint offers HIV, hepatitis B and hepatitis C testing and is available to anyone looking for a test.
+CheckPoint is delivered by SX as part of Waverley Care's testing services.
+CheckPoint offers HIV, hepatitis B and hepatitis C testing and is available to anyone looking for a test, regardless of gender identity.

-The project offers appointments from Monday-Friday, 9am-5pm, plus a weekly drop-in clinic on Thursdays from 5-7pm.
+The project offers appointments from Monday-Friday, 9am-5pm, plus a weekly drop-in clinic on Thursdays from 5pm-7pm.
 You can find out more here.

-Below we’ve looked at some of the most common questions about HIV testing.
+Below we’ve listed some of the most common questions about HIV testing.

 How long after being at risk should I test?